Discover the most enchanting things to do in Madrid in fall!

 Where to Go After?

 It’s easy to get around Spain!
 After you’ve explored Madrid, check out all the best Seville Instagram spots, or spend a day in Cordoba discovering breathtaking Andalusian landmarks.
-Only 2 hours away by train, Barcelona also makes a great next stop where you can trace the footsteps of renowned architect Antoni Gaudi and drink all the Spanish Cava your heart desires!
+Only 2 hours away by train, a group trip or solo travel to Barcelona is also a great next stop where you can trace the footsteps of renowned architect Antoni Gaudi and drink all the Spanish Cava your heart desires!

 No matter what you do, any trip to Spain is guaranteed to leave you with incredible memories and a burning desire to return!